Stellantis/stellantis.github.io/webapi/b2b-quickstart_authentication.md

 subsection: b2b
 categorie: Quickstart
 title: Authentication
 description: "In this tutorial you will find an explanation about getting your B2B authentication in PSA network.
-It is required in order to consume Groupe PSA’s APIs."
+It is required in order to consume Groupe PSA’s API."
 ---
 {% include  content/get-your-certificate.md %}